KarryRen/MgRL-CE/README.md

-## Data Pre-Process and `torch.Dataset`
+## Data Preprocess and `torch.Dataset`

 After downloading the datasets following the **Dataset Acquisition**, data preprocessing is needed to get the structured dataset.
-I have released Pre-Process code for datasets, please read them carefully and **follow the guidelines in the top comment rather than running the shell command directly !** I have also released `torch.Dataset` code for datasets.
+I have released preprocess code for datasets, please read them carefully and **follow the guidelines in the top comment rather than running the shell command directly !** I have also released `torch.Dataset` code for datasets.

 - **UCI electricity dataset**.

-  > In order to minimize the interference caused by missing data, this study intercepts the sample data from the original dataset for the three-year period from **2012 to 2014**, and excludes the samples with more than 1 days of missing data in the interval, and finally retains the electricity consumption data of **320 clients**.
-The target task of this paper is to **predict the daily electricity consumption of each clients**, and the dataset is divided into training set, validation set and test set according to the time sequence, which covers 24 months, 6 months and 6 months, respectively.
-The input network is characterized by **five granularity**: 1 day (coarsest), 12 hours, 4 hours, 1 hour and 15 minutes (finest).
+  > In order to minimize the interference caused by missing data, this study intercepts the sample data from the original dataset for the **3-year period from 2012 to 2014**, and excludes the clients with **more than 1 day of missing data** in the interval, and finally retains the electricity consumption data of **320 clients**.
+The target task of this paper is to **predict the next day's electricity consumption of each client**, and the dataset is divided into training set, validation set and test set according to the time sequence, which covers 24 months, 6 months and 6 months, respectively.
+The feature data input to the network has **5 kind of granularity**: 1 day (coarsest), 12 hours, 4 hours, 1 hour and 15 minutes (finest).
   >
-  > ATTENTION: During the pre-process i have also **change the unit of data from kW*15min to kWh** and **adjust the scale of distribution**.
+  > ATTENTION: During the preprocessing i have also **changed the unit of data from kW*15min to kWh** and **adjusted the scale of data distribution  by dividing each client data by their daily electricity consumption on the first day**.

-  - The Pre-Process code is in `elect_preprocess.py`, [**HERE**](https://github.com/KarryRen/MgRL-CE/blob/main/datasets/datasets_preprocess/elect_preprocess.py) !
+  - The preprocess code is in `elect_preprocess.py`, [**HERE**](https://github.com/KarryRen/MgRL-CE/blob/main/datasets/datasets_preprocess/elect_preprocess.py) !
 You can **RUN** it by：

     ```shell
     python3 elect_preprocess.py